 Glendale Heights, IL 60139

-Harbor Freight began their journey in 1977.
-40+ years, 1200+ stores, and over 40 million satisfied customers later, not only are they still family owned, but they’ve stayed true to their mission.
+Harbor Freight began its journey in 1977.
+40+ years, 1200+ stores, and over 40 million satisfied customers later, not only are they still family-owned, but they’ve stayed true to their mission.
 They have continued to deliver an incredible assortment of quality tools to pros and DIYers alike at prices that are up to 80% less than competing brands, including their industrial fans harbor freight.

 For more information on Harbor Freight, visit our brand page here!